 Price: $270+ per night

-Ranked by Airbnb as one of the best places to stay in all Virginia, this is the kind of treehouse that you dream of building (and living in!) as a kid.
-It’s not luxurious, it’s not glamping, it’s a fantasy treehouse designed by a renowned Richmond architect, and resembling a fire tower in appearance.
+Ranked by Airbnb as one of the best places to stay in all of Virginia, this is the kind of treehouse that you dream of building (and living in!) as a kid.
+It’s not luxurious, it’s not glamping, it’s a fantasy treehouse designed by a renowned Richmond architect, and it resembes a fire tower in appearance.

-Spanning two storeys, the treehouse is built from reclaimed redwood and sits in the backyard of a private home.
-You’ll have a private entrance to the main house’s basement where there is a bathroom and lounge area.
-Sleeping six comfortably, the treehouse itself is accessed over a rope bridge, and offers hammocks, a fire pit, and complementary bike hire.
+Spanning two stories, the treehouse is built from reclaimed redwood and sits in the backyard of a private home.
+You’ll have a private entrance to the main house’s basement, where there is a bathroom and lounge area.
+Sleeping six comfortably, the treehouse itself is accessed over a rope bridge, and offers hammocks, a fire pit, and complimentary bike hire.

-There are plenty of riverside trails in the area to explore on foot or two wheels, including the popular Buttermilk Trail.
-The treehouse is set on five wooded acres, and is dog-friendly too so there’s no need to leave the pooch at home.
+There are plenty of riverside trails in the area to explore on foot or two, including the popular Buttermilk Trail.
+The treehouse is set on five wooded acres, and is dog-friendly too, so there’s no need to leave the pooch at home.

 Price: $140+ per night

-The impressive structure is set within spacious grounds that guests are free to explore, with lots of birds, squirrels and bunnies to be spotted around.
-There are ponds, nature trails, a picnic area with firepit, a dipping pool and even a frisbee golf course!
+The impressive structure is set within spacious grounds that guests are free to explore, with lots of birds, squirrels, and bunnies to be spotted around.
+There are ponds, nature trails, a picnic area with a fire pit, a dipping pool and even a frisbee golf course!
 There is also a communal barn where guests can come together, meditate or get massages.
 Private yoga lessons can be arranged in a local studio if booked in advance.

 Massanutten Rustic Treehouse Cabin with Views